MichelleMair/medilabo/README.md

 # MedilaboSolutions

 MedilaboSolutions is a **microservices-based application** designed to manage patient records and assess diabetes risk using patient data and medical notes.
-This app helps healthcare professionals evaluate the likelihood of diabetes based on medical records, age gender and specific triggers.
+This app helps healthcare professionals evaluate the likelihood of diabetes based on medical records, age, gender and specific triggers.

 ---